LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

-   The counter includes the sum of the number of nonlinear solver failures (see :c:func:`ARKStepGetNumRelaxSolveFails`) and the number of failures due an unacceptable relaxation value (see :c:func:`ARKStepSetRelaxBoundFactor`).
+   The counter includes the sum of the number of nonlinear solver failures (see :c:func:`ARKStepGetNumRelaxSolveFails`) and the number of failures due an unacceptable relaxation value (see :c:func:`ARKStepSetRelaxLowerBound` and :c:func:`ARKStepSetRelaxUpperBound`).

    :param arkode_mem: the ARKStep memory structure
    :param fails: the total number of failed relaxation attempts